Tiffany & Co. flagship store: Atlas statue

-The statue is of a bearded, thin man, wearing nothing except a crossed leather strap.
-The figure stands upright, unbent from how it appears to hold the large clock above it.
+The statue is a realistic depiction of a bearded, thin man, wearing nothing except a crossed leather strap.
+The figure stands upright, unbent despite appearing to hold the weight of the large clock above it.
 His left foot is placed in front of him, partially off the statue's base.
-The work is a realistic impression of the human form.
 It was sculpted from wood of a fir tree, painted to resemble the patina of weathered bronze; the feet are made of solid lead.
 Tiffany & Co. has released products based on the statue's design, and has created replicas for its stores in other locations across the country.